janschaefer/adventofcode2023/README.md

 # Advent of Code 2023

 These are my solutions for [Advent Of Code 2023](https://adventofcode.com/2023).
-My plan is to solve every puzzle with a different programming language.
+My plan is to solve every puzzle with a different programming language, in alphabetical order.
 I make use of ChatGPT to help me with the programming language, however, I will not use it directly to help me solve the problem.
 In addition, I make use of the Replit AI code completion with the same intention.

 | Puzzle | Programming Language | Status | Replit | ChatGPT |